jaqmol/proto-db/Readme.md

 ProtoDB
 =======

-#### In-browser persistancy DB with beautiful API – cast into AngularJS
+#### In-browser persistence DB with beautiful API – cast into AngularJS

 With IndexedDB modern browsers get a reliable cross-platform storage technique.
 Unfortunately the API is cumbersome.
 ProtoDB aims to fix that, under the following corner points: